-White House says new small business loan program is out of money, leaving many firms grasping for lifelines
+Trump says negotiations underway to revive small business loan program, as firms impacted by virus grasp for new loans

 The Paycheck Protection Program is a major component of the Trump administration’s efforts to blunt the economic effects of the coronavirus, which has been especially devastating for small businesses.

 It is meant to offer loans for small businesses totaling up to $10 million at very low rates.
-Borrowers get an interest rate of just one percent and can have the loan entirely repaid if they keep paying their employees.
+Borrowers get an interest rate of just 1 percent and can have the loan entirely repaid if they keep paying their employees.

-Under PPP private banks handle the work of accepting applications, evaluating borrowers’ needs, setting the precise terms of the loan, and transferring the cash.
+Under PPP, private banks handle the work of accepting applications, evaluating borrowers’ needs, setting the precise terms of the loan and transferring the cash.
 The SBA and Treasury Department are responsible for approving lenders and establishing the rules.

-The program got off to a rocky start with big U.S. banks, including Citigroup, taking several days to launch and many only accepting applications to their existing customers.
+The program got off to a rocky start with big U.S. banks, including Citigroup, taking several days to launch and many only accepting applications from their existing customers.
 But within days, bank officials began to warn that the $349 billion would not last long.

-Earlier this week, JPMorgan Chase said that it has funded $9.3 billion of the loans so far and was still processing 300,000 applications seeking $36 billion.
+This week, JPMorgan Chase said it has funded $9.3 billion of the loans so far and was still processing 300,000 applications seeking $36 billion.
 Bank of America says it has received applications seeking more than $40 billion in loans.

 The Federal Reserve eased restrictions it had put on Wells Fargo’s growth after the San Francisco-based bank said it had received applications worth more than $10 billion in loans in just a few days.